surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

     * Skin Engine can change overall window size
     * Slightly improve nanoSVG support for Lunacy-exported SVGs
     * A far more robust Skin Inspector (still under development)
+    * The Skin Engine can hide any component
+    * FONTS maybe - remember to remove this if we yank the feature

 * UI
   * A large number of contrast, color, and positioning tweaks